Known Issues - iOS

 Images that have been fully embedded into the text editor (which is the default mode of operation, unless one specifically uses image links to the disk or binder) can lose their DPI setting when the binder item they are embedded within has been edited.
 The most likely effect of this will be the visible image size changing, as DPI is the only tool Scrivener uses to change the visible size of an image in the editor.

 The underlying image itself remains untouched, with regards to its pixel dimensions.
 This only impacts the metadata that declares how large the image should display itself.

 This is currently done intentionally in order to display the image sensibly.
 A large print-size graphic when displayed in the iOS text editor would be so large that it might take several seconds to scroll past on an iPhone and would severely disrupt the flow of editing your text.
 Given the fact that the iOS text engine does not have a mechanism for displaying these large images sensibly, the choice was made to scale the image to its intended size, as printed, and in doing so dropping the DPI of the image down to what is native for iOS, 72 DPI.

-Otherwise for those that need print-sized graphics, this problem impacts images that are displayed on iOS, meaning the best workaround is to ensure that images are not displayed in this simpler editing environment.
-The most effective and easiest way of doing this on a Mac will be to make use of the
+Otherwise, for those that need print-sized graphics, this problem impacts images that are displayed on iOS, meaning the best workaround is to ensure that images are not displayed in this simpler editing environment.
+The most effective and easiest way of doing this on the desktop version of Scrivener will be to make use of the

-Linked images of all sorts will be displayed as an icon in the iOS editor, indicating where the image will be placed, but the original image will never be loaded or processed (and indeed for disk links the original image would not be accessible from another device).
+Linked images of all sorts will be displayed as an icon in the iOS editor, indicating where the image will be placed, but the original image will never be loaded or processed (indeed, in the case of images linked to the disk, the original image would not even be accessible from another device).